Computation of conformal invariants: Rings with piecewise smooth boundaries

-\nonsec{\bf Jacobi's inversion formula for $\mu$. } In his fundamental work on elliptic functions, C.G.J.
-Jacobi proved several dozens of formulas for these functions and related functions involving infinite products or theta functions.
+In his fundamental work on elliptic functions, C.G.J.
+Jacobi proved several dozens of formulas for these functions and related functions such as theta functions.
+Many of these formulas involved infinite products.
 As pointed out in \cite[Thm 5.24(2)]{avv}, some of these formulas can be rewritten so as to give formulas for $\mu^{-1}(y)\,.$ We give two examples.
 Jacobi's inversion formula for $\mu$ is \cite[Thm 5.24(2)]{avv}

 Another example of Jacobi's work is the following formula for $\mu^{-1}(y)$ in terms of theta functions

 Because these theta functions converge very fast in $[0, 0.95]\,,$ a few terms of series expansion are enough to achieve numerical values correct up to 15 decimal places.
 A Newton algorithm for computing $\mu^{-1}(y)$ was implemented in \cite[pp. 92, 438]{avv}.